 Notwithstanding the stadium's impressive capacity, if you were to fill each of the top 20 stadiums with fans of the tournament you would still be short a couple of million seats.
 In fact, the largest percentage of fans watch live football on TV, occasionally catching a game live at a stadium.
 Whilst a portion of these fans reside in Spain, the First Division competition attracts audiences from all over the world, especially South America and North Africa.

 Notable Stats and Records

-The 90-year-old competition boasts some truly remarkable stats.
-Real Madrid is the competition's overall most successful winners, with 33 titles to their name.
+The competition boasts some truly remarkable stats.
+Real Madrid is the competition's overall most successful winners, with 35 titles to their name.
 Over the almost century, the team has amassed over 4526 points, playing a total of 2,834 games.
-Barcelona shares this number of games, however, the winners of the 2018-19 season have only won the competition 26 times.

 Indeed, these two teams dominated much of the tournament over the decades, and this shows in various other records.
 Both teams hold a joint record for most wins in a season, with a total of 32.
 They also both hold the record for most home wins in a season, with 18.
 Real Madrid, however, is the only team to win 16 away games in a season.

 With so many international viewers watching Spanish football on TV, the players have become superstars.
 Argentinian Lionel Messi is considered to be a legend both in Spain and in his home country.
 In 520 appearances Messi scored 474 goals.